sehermosillaf/sehermosillaf/README.md

 ## Hello 👋
- I'm sebastian hermosilla and I'm almost a computer engineer.
+ I'm sebastian hermosilla and I'm almost a software engineer.

  ⭐Currently doing my internship at ACL as a developer.